Projects

 Q: Do projects have permissions separate from spaces?

 A: Yes, projects have their own member list and permission settings managed in the Settings tab.
 Project membership controls access to the project and its lists.
-Private projects (is_private: true) restrict visibility to project members only, regardless of space membership.
+Private projects restrict visibility to project members only, regardless of space membership.

 Q: What happens to lists and tasks when I delete a project?